poshtkohi/pads/README.md

 ![Author's email address](/assets/images/email-new.png)

-The authors would be delighted to get back to you as quick as possible.
+The authors would be delighted to get back to you as quickly as possible.